Diop-Nikuze/Tip-Calculator-App/README.md

 ## What Did I learn from this Challenge ?

-A plus symbol before variable : +variableName
+A plus symbol before a variable : +variableName

 What does + mean in JavaScript ? :